bellefleur06/ECMS/README.md

 # ECMS
-Evacuation Center Management System developed using HTML, CSS, JavaScript, PHP and MySQL
+Evacuation Center Management System

+This system is developed using HTML, CSS, JavaScript, Bootstrap, PHP and MySQL